zylthinking/lkf/README.md

 It is kind of wait free at case of multi writers and multi readers.

 # compare with boost spsc_queue
-* single writer and reader, it has higher read/write perfprmance
+* single writer and reader, it has higher read/write performance
 * multi readers and writers, boost spsc_queue can't be used at this case,  while lkf works well